If you're wondering why your image is suddenly cropped when you turn on the video stabilization feature, here's an explanation.

-Like it’s immediate predecessor, the new GoPro HERO6 Black has a video stabilization feature.
-It’s a digital stabilization that’s applied in the camera, so you don’t need to mess with external stabilizer accessories or spend time and effort doing it in post-production.
-Even if it’s not always as effective a when using a gyro or gimbal like GoPro’s own Karma Grip, I’ve found the in-camera stabilization to work very well and significantly better than in the HERO5 (here are some side-by-side comparisons).
+The past few generations of GoPro cameras have featured digital stabilization.
+It’s applied in the camera, so you don’t need to mess with external stabilizer accessories or spend time and effort doing it in post-production.
+Even if it’s not always as effective a when using a gyro or gimbal like GoPro’s own Karma Grip, I’ve found the in-camera stabilization to work very well and improving with each generational upgrade.

 Other software stabilization options, like those in Final Cut Pro X and Premiere Pro, do the same thing.
 That’s because the way they work needs to cannibalize space from the edges of the frames in order to follow the rest of the frame smoothly.

 The cropping we’re talking about here isn’t technically the same thing as when we talk about cropping with still images in that it’s not actually making the dimensions of the final product smaller.

 As an example, without stabilization, the 4K footage comes out of a GoPro with dimensions of 3840×2160.
 It will come out with exactly the same dimensions when you turn on stabilization.

 So what’s actually happening is really a digital zoom, with the camera’s processor interpolating to replace the missing information.
 In practice, the degradation of the image quality is more theoretical than visual–you really can’t see the difference, although it’s technically there.

 Here’s a practical example of what I mean.
 These were shot from two GoPro HERO6 Black’s mounted side by side in a dual frame mount.
 Both were set at 4K30, the highest mode in which stabilization is available.
 Both used the Wide FOV setting.
 One had stabilization turned on.
 The other had it turned off.